zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 It would seem that some dubious implicit assumptions are being made about participants' motives.
 The DDoS attack analogy would carry if we construe intellectual discouse as a zero-sum game in which every unanswered criticism results in the critic winning and the author losing the same number of "points".

 But that construal fails on two counts.
-Firstly, it's not a zero-sum game.
+Firstly, it shouldn't be an adversarial situation.
 An intellectually honest author (who wants the truth to prevail, rather than wanting their own ideas to prevail regardless of whether they're true) should welcome probing questions.
 If any of the questions reveals a real flaw in the author's thesis, an honest author would count that as a benefit (because they learned something), not a cost.
 At the same time, dumb questions that aren't worth answering or reading can simply be downvoted.
 That is, to the extent that the community can distinguish between good and bad criticisms on the merits,[^determined-critics] determined critics of a particular author are just providing free verification labor, not conducting a DDoS attack: as it is [written of the fifth virtue](https://www.readthesequences.com/The-Twelve-Virtues-Of-Rationality), "Do not believe you do others a favor if you accept their arguments; the favor is to you."
 (And to the extent that the community can't distinguish between good and bad criticisms on the merits, we have bigger problems.)

 [^determined-critics]: And to the extent that readers are [taking into account the selection effect](https://www.lesswrong.com/posts/DoPo4PDjgSySquHX8/heads-i-win-tails-never-heard-of-her-or-selective-reporting) of who the determined critics target.